Gageco/gagecoMain/index.md

 ### ECCO Safety Group

 At ECCO Safety Group, based in Boise ID, I was tasked with designing and programming a light engine tester.
 This assisted me in understanding how the automobile standard Control Area Network (CAN) communication works.
-I used an Arduino with a CAN attachment to send and receive signals to and from the CAN bus.
-[ECCO Safety Group](https://www.eccosafetygroup.com/)
+I used an Arduino with a CAN attachment to send and receive signals to and from the CAN bus [ECCO Safety Group](https://www.eccosafetygroup.com/)

 ### Royal Jay
 Royal Jay is a healthcare software company based in Boise ID.
 I was tasked with looking into the feasibility of Machine Learning in their software applications.
 This was done using anonymized test data set where I ran different regressions to see what fit the best and could be used to most effectively predict healthcare outcomes.
-This has resulted in a division of their business being focused on machine learning applications in healthcare.
-[Royal Jay](https://royaljay.com/)
+This has resulted in a division of their business being focused on machine learning applications in healthcare.[Royal Jay](https://royaljay.com/)

 ### Mines Entrepreneurship and Innovation Challenge

-Second semester of Sophomore year at Colorado School of Mines I participated in an entrepreneurship challenge where my team was tasked with improving the efficiency of mining operations for Newmont Mining Company.
+At Colorado School of Mines I participated in an entrepreneurship challenge where my team was tasked with improving the efficiency of mining operations for the Newmont Mining Company.
 This project was a challenge as no individual in my team had mining experience or were mining engineers.
-As a Computer Science major, I worked with my team to research and develop a techology that a mining company would find useful.
+As an Electrical Engineering major, I worked with my team to research and develop a technology that a mining company would find useful.
 In the end, we decided on using blockchain technology to improve inter-company file storage which, according to a 2018 [Ernst & Young report](http://www.ey.com/Publication/vwLUAssets/ey-top-10-business-risks-facing-mining-and-metals-2017-2018/$FILE/ey-top-10-business-risks-facing-mining-and-metals-2017-2018.pdf), was the number one issue facing mining companies.
+Some of the code can be viewed on [Github here](https://github.com/Gageco/Newmont)

 ## Personal Interests